-Anthracite grey – it’s the colour everyone is after.
+Anthracite grey, RAL7016 – it’s the colour everyone is after.
 Contemporary properties are sporting it on their window frames, doors and guttering.
 Also found on interior and exterior woodwork and metal in all kinds of situations, it’s stylish as well as being highly practical.
 No yellowing or grime showing on this dark shade of grey!
-(Which is RAL 7016 in case you’re interested).
+(Which is a RAL Classic shade 7016 in case you’re interested).

 If you’ve thought about upgrading your own home, retail unit or office with this colour, it may be easier than you think and for a fraction of the cost of replacing items.